asadprodhan/blastdbbuilder/README.md

 ## **Introduction**

-Reliable sequence-based diagnostics depend on a high-quality, relevant reference database—without it, even the best tools can give misleading results.
+A BLASTn database provides the essential reference framework for comparing query sequences, forming the backbone of any sequence-based analysis.
+Accurate results—whether in diagnostics, biosecurity surveillance, microbial studies, evolutionary research, environmental surveys, or functional genomics—depend on a high-quality, well-curated database; without it, even the most sophisticated tools can yield ambiguous outcomes.

-In diagnostic workflows, a BLASTn database provides the reference against which query sequences are compared to identify pathogens or assign taxonomy.
-The quality and composition of the database directly affect accuracy.
+Public databases are comprehensive but often contain redundant or low-quality entries and irrelevant taxa, resulting in slower searches and reduced resolution.
+Building custom databases addresses these issues by creating lighter, faster, and more precise reference sets.

-Public databases, while comprehensive, often contain redundant sequences, low-quality entries, and irrelevant taxa, which can cause duplicate IDs, slower searches, and ambiguous results.
+However, manually constructing large custom databases from numerous genomes is tedious, error-prone, and frequently triggers the notorious “Duplicate ID Found” error, with little guidance on resolution.

-A customized BLASTn database solves these issues by including only relevant sequences, removing duplicates, and ensuring faster searches, and reproducible results.
+blastdbbuilder was created to overcome these challenges of manual database construction.
+It automates download, curation, and BLASTn database creation, producing reproducible, error-free, and optimized databases suitable for diagnostics, biosecurity surveillance, microbial studies, and any research that relies on robust sequence comparison.

 <br />

 ## **blastdbbuilder**

 `blastdbbuilder` is a lightweight, command-line toolkit that automates the complete **BLASTn database preparation workflow**.
-It streamlines all steps — from downloading user-specified genomes and organizing datasets, to building optimized and up-to-date BLASTn databases.
+It streamlines every step — from downloading user-specified genomes and organizing datasets to building **optimized, up-to-date BLASTn databases**.

-Designed for **researchers and clinicians**, it provides a **reproducible, regularly updated, and portable solution** for constructing BLAST databases **without manual setup**.
+Designed for **researchers and clinicians**, it provides a **reproducible, portable, and regularly updated solution** for constructing BLAST databases **without manual setup**.

 The toolkit leverages:
-  - **Pre-pulled Singularity containers**
+- **Singularity containers**
 - **Modular shell scripts**

-This enables:
+Which enables:
-  - **Easy deployment**
+- **Easy deployment** across diverse computational environments
 - **No dependency installation**
-  - A **smooth user experience** across different computational environments
+- A **smooth and user-friendly experience**
-  - **Automatic cleanup of intermediate files**, keeping only the final BLAST database, which **drastically reduces disk space requirements**
+- **Automatic cleanup of intermediate files**, retaining only the final BLASTn database and **significantly reducing disk space requirements**

-Furthermore, `blastdbbuilder` retrieves genomes directly from **NCBI’s FTP servers**, ensuring that all downloaded sequences are as **current as the runtime**.
+Additionally, `blastdbbuilder` retrieves genomes directly from **NCBI’s FTP servers**, ensuring that all sequences are **as current as the time of download**.

 <br />